Dragonheart: Reception

-Based on reviews from 30 critics compiled retrospectively, Rotten Tomatoes gives the film a score of 50% with an average rating of 5.7 out of 10.
+Based on reviews from 30 critics compiled retrospectively, Rotten Tomatoes gives the film a score of 47%.
 The site's consensus states: "Dragonheart gives us medieval action, a splendidly mulleted Dennis Quaid, and Sean Connery as a talking dragon -- and, unfortunately, a story that largely fails to engage".
 On Metacritic — which assigns a weighted mean score — the film has a score of 49 out of 100 based on 27 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Roger Ebert gave the film three out of four stars: "While no reasonable person over the age of 12 would presumably be able to take it seriously, it nevertheless has a lighthearted joy, a cheerfulness, an insouciance, that recalls the days when movies were content to be fun.
 Add that to the impressive technical achievement that went into creating the dragon, and you have something to acknowledge here.
 It isn't great cinema, but I'm glad I saw it".
 Jami Bernard of New York Daily News described the film as "a movie for people young enough to keep dragons in the menageries of their imaginations" and said that "the dragon is the most believable part of the whole movie".
 Ken Tucker of Entertainment Weekly gave the film a positive review, but criticized the fact that Sean Connery provided Draco's voice, saying that "if only Sean Connery didn't have such a wonderfully distinctive voice, Draco might live and breathe as his own creature".

 Despite the lukewarm reception, Rob Cohen is very fond of the film: "Dragonheart pointed the way.
 There would be no Lord of the Rings without Dragonheart.
 We were the first to do a full CG acting character.
 But it's been very interesting.
 There's a great love for that film among a certain audience.
 And I get a lot of reactions from very unexpected quarters to that film, with people who saw it when they were young, or kids or teenagers, or women who are now of an advanced age that love it, and New Age people who found the spirituality in it very moving.
 I'm very proud of it".